The Support Division is made up of the following Units:

 animal husbandry projects and functions.

-county vehicles are repaired and painted; the Horticulture Program
+the Horticulture Program

 produces fresh vegetables; the Aquaculture Program's tilapia fish